karunakarrao/DevOps/Docker/Docker-notes.md

 inspect:
 -----------------------------
+This will show all the details of docker container/image/volume/network.

 	$ docker inspect my-nginx/container-ID --> to see the docker container details.
+ 	$ docker inspect image
+  	$ docker inspect volume
+   	$ docker inspect network

 logs:
 -----------------------------